vadikom/smartmenus/README.md

 # SmartMenus

-Advanced jQuery website menu plugin.
+ A very advance and efficient menu using plugins Advanced jQuery website menu plugin.
 Mobile first, responsive and accessible list-based website menus that work on all devices.
 Check out [the demo page](http://vadikom.github.io/smartmenus/src/demo/).